-During the three months ended March 31, 2024, we did not recognize any prior year loss reserve development excluding discount and amortization of deferred gain.
+During the three and six months ended March 31, 2024, we did not recognize any prior year loss reserve development excluding discount and amortization of deferred gain.

-During the three months ended March 31, 2023, we recognized favorable prior year loss reserve development of \$ 27 million excluding discount and amortization of deferred gain.
-The development in this period was primarily driven by favorable development on U.S. Workers' Compensation and Other product lines, partially offset by unfavorable development on prior year catastrophes.
+During the three months ended March 31, 2023 June 30, 2024, we recognized favorable prior year loss reserve development of \$27 \$108 million excluding discount and amortization of deferred gain.
+The development in this period was primarily largely driven by favorable development on our loss sensitive U.S. Workers' Compensation business along with favorable development in U.S. Other Casualty, offset by adverse development in U.S. Excess Casualty.